FAQs for Midwifery Clients and the Public

 Answer: Planning where to have your baby is your choice and should be made by considering the benefits and risks to you.
 For more information about the choices midwives must provide during your care, please review standards #15, 16, 18 and 19 in the Professional Standards for Midwives.

 Question: Why did my midwife tell me I had to get one of my blood tests at my doctor’s office?

 Answer: There are some tests that midwives cannot order which means they will have to send you to another health care provider (often a physician) for the test.
-A midwife is not able to order any test that is not included in Appendix B of the Laboratory and Specimen Collection Centre Licensing Act, R.S.O 1990 L.1 – “Tests that a midwife may request.”
+A midwife is not able to order any test that is not included in Schedule 2 of General Regulation 45/22 under the Laboratory and Specimen Collection Centre Licensing Act, R.S.O 1990 L.1.